krconv/LetterCraze/LetterCraze/README.txt

 **Other Information**
 After editing a level or adding a new level in the LevelBuilder, all current progress in LetterCraze will be reset.
 All third party files applications needed to run this application are included in the package.
+The theme words for level 3 (Quiet Colorful) are "Blue", "Red", and "Green".
+The 7th level (Puzzle Paradise) is good to test finding the max limit of words without getting a star because its one star threshold is 1000 points.